Guide to the PhD Program in History

 Milestones and Candidacy for the Ph.D.
 Degree

 The General Examination.
 Through their courses and independent reading over the first two years, students should attain a strong foundation of expertise in their chosen fields.
-Students will take their general exams before the end of the spring term of their second year.
 In cases in which the advisor determines that the pedagogical demands of the fields of study require more extensive coursework and language preparation, the DGS can grant exceptions to this exam schedule on a case-by-case basis or a specific exam schedule can be specified in the summaries of program requirements in this guide.
-To remain in good academic standing in the graduate program, such students must take their written and oral exams no later than September 30 of their third year.
-(Exception: Students in Ancient/Medieval History must complete the general exam by January 31 of their third year.)
+Students should take their general exams by the end of their sixth semester.

 To the Ph.D.
 Degree: Teaching and Scholarly Research

-As a Ph.D. candidate, a student in the third year focuses on dissertation research and continues his or her development as a college teacher as a graduate teaching assistant.
+As a Ph.D. candidate, each student focuses on dissertation research and continues their pedogogical development as a graduate teaching assistant.

-In the fifth year of the program, one fully funded without teaching obligations, students will focus on dissertation writing.
-The Ph.D. candidate must write and defend a dissertation before a committee chosen by the advisor in consultation with the student.
-The advisor should appoint a dissertation committee, set an intended date for the dissertation defense (no later than one week prior to the final deadlines for submission of the approved dissertation on December 1, May 1, or August 1), and set a date for the submission of a final draft to members of the committee (typically three-to-four weeks prior to the defense).
+In their final year of the program, students will focus on completing and defending their dissertation while applying for postdocs, jobs, other postgraduate opportunities.
+The Ph.D. candidate defends their dissertation before a committee chosen by the advisor in consultation with the student.
+The advisor should set an intended date for the dissertation defense taking the Graduate School's established graduation deadlines into account, and set a date for the submission of a final draft to members of the committee (typically three-to-four weeks prior to the defense).
 At minimum, the committee, chaired by the advisor, must consist of three current members of the graduate faculty in History as well as a UVA member of the graduate faculty from another department who serves as the “dean’s representative.”
 Other qualified members, from within or beyond the University, may be appointed in addition to this required minimum.
-If there is difficulty in identifying suitable readers, the Director of Graduate Studies shall appoint members of the faculty to provide this service.
 The dissertation should represent an original and significant contribution to historical knowledge, be concise and well written, and display strong primary research.
 If the dissertation is successfully defended, it can be approved as is or with required revisions completed.

 All requirements for the Ph.D. degree should be completed within seven years after enrollment in the graduate program.
 Exceptions to this time limit must be approved by the Director of Graduate Studies and by the Dean of the Graduate School.